Skip to main content

 Yes, safety experts recommend stopping every 90-120 minutes during long drives to stretch, hydrate, and rest your eyes.
 A 20 hours and 55 minutes timer serves as an effective driving break reminder.
 Pull over at a safe location when the timer sounds, walk around for a few minutes, then restart the timer for your next driving segment.

-How do I prevent burnout during a 20 hours and 55 minutes study session?
+How do I prevent physical strain during a 20 hours and 55 minutes home improvement project?

 Related Tools